Our Mission Is To Make The Web Collaborative

 I’m sure we have a lot more in common than we both realize and I want to go through what I dealt with to become a successful agency owner in 3 years in the hopes that I can pass what I have learned onto you…

 This is a story about a kid from a small town, in a tiny country, that wanted to be a rockstar and discovered a passion for design, business and WordPress.

 Music, business and websites

-So I spent the days fiddling with Front Page, just waiting for my 1 hour to upload the code and share the updates with my MIRC friends (kinda like a Stone Age version of Slack).
+So I spent the days fiddling with Front Page, just waiting for my 1 hour to upload the code and share the updates with my MIRC friends (kind of like a Stone Age version of Slack).

 For the next decade, I focused on becoming the best rock musician I could.

-I realised that a band is a business and being kind of a niche band, I knew it was up to me to do it, so I started researching entrepreneurship, marketing and design.
+I realized that a band is a business and being kind of a niche band, I knew it was up to me to do it, so I started researching entrepreneurship, marketing and design.

 I read every book I could buy on the subject, got certified as a business and digital consultant, and learned WordPress and the entire Adobe suite.
 All while attending music college and performing in venues across the country on the weekends, AND holding a job as the youngest top guitar salesman at the biggest music shop in the country.

 These years were fun but tough and despite all my efforts, the band wasn’t doing very well.
 After all that study, I thought I’d have my own episode on MTV Cribs already!
 We decided the band needed a change.
 We rebranded, wrote new stuff, this time in English to maximise our reach, and did an online launch using everything I learned.
 Within a month of the launch, my local band from a small town in Israel was signed to release an album worldwide through a British label.
 We were stoked!